51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 22. Coffee mug

 Coffee can be a nurse’s best friend.
 Make sure you have an insulated tumbler that can keep your coffee hot even during long shifts.
 The Yeti Rambler mug with magslider lid is a great choice.
-It’s made of stainless steel and keeps your hot or cold beverage at the right temperature for hours.
+It’s made of stainless steel with double wall vacuum insulation to keep your hot or cold beverage at the right temperature for hours.

 23. Coffee